sensingtheforest/sensingtheforest.github.io/src/media.md

 {% wrap "mt-4 bg-indigo-100 border border-indigo-300 text-lg italic rounded-full text-left" %}

 We are committed to continuously improving the future Sensing the Forest events.
-To provide feedback about the [online seminar series](/seminars), either experienced 'live' or 'offsite', we would very much appreciate if you could spare five minutes to complete this [anonymous questionnaire](https://de-montfort.onlinesurveys.ac.uk/sensing-the-forest-seminar-series-feedback).
+To provide feedback about the [online seminar series](/seminars), either experienced 'live' or 'offline', we would very much appreciate if you could spare five minutes to complete this [anonymous questionnaire](https://de-montfort.onlinesurveys.ac.uk/sensing-the-forest-seminar-series-feedback).

 {% endwrap %}